 So, why is CAPTAIN MARVEL set in the 1990s?

-The answer likely will be waiting for us in the movie.
-Setting it before GUARDIANS OF THE GALAXY allows co-directors Anna Boden and Ryan Fleck to use existing characters like Ronan (Lee Pace) and Korath (Djimon Hounsou).
+Setting the film before GUARDIANS OF THE GALAXY allows co-directors Anna Boden and Ryan Fleck to use existing characters like Ronan (Lee Pace) and Korath (Djimon Hounsou).
 And Marvel Studios President Kevin Feige has talked about how he likes tapping into the nostalgic motif of the 1990s.
 See the Blockbuster Video as a location and Carol wearing a Nine Inch Nails T-shirt as examples.

 But there’s a fun theory that there’s a bigger reason for setting CAPTAIN MARVEL in a time before Nick Fury recruited Tony Stark to help him form the Avengers.

 There’s a popular Marvel Comics storyline called “Secret Invasion.”
-And in it, the Skrulls — the shape-shifting villains that will be introduced in CAPTAIN MARVEL — replace recognizable Marvel superheroes.
+And in it, the Skrulls — the shape-shifting villains introduced in CAPTAIN MARVEL — replace recognizable Marvel superheroes.
 Numerous heroes were revealed to be Skrulls in disguise.
-While that’s not expected to be a plot point of CAPTAIN MARVEL, what if the hint of the possibility is established, so it can be picked up in a later MCU movie?
+While that’s not a plot point of CAPTAIN MARVEL, what if the film sets the stage for a future MCU movie?
 What if it’s revealed that some major character who we have followed in the MCU for years has actually been a Skrull, hiding in plain sight?
 It could be someone like General Thaddeus E. “Thunderbolt” Ross (William Hurt).
 It could even be someone as important as Hawkeye (Jeremy Renner).

 This would explain the significance of placing CAPTAIN MARVEL ahead of the formation of the Avengers as a super team, because it would change how we view everything that has happened in the MCU to date and set the story on a dangerous course for future movies.